newrelic/go-easy-instrumentation/README.md

 # Go instrumentation tool
 Go is a compiled language with an opaque runtime, making it unable to support automatic instrumentation like other languages.
 For this reason, the New Relic Go agent is designed as an SDK.
 Since the Go agent is an SDK, it requires more manual work to set up than agents for languages that support automatic instrumentation.

-In an effort to reduce that manual effort, the Go agent team created an easy instrumentation tool for Go that is currently in preview.
-This tool will do most of the work for you by suggesting changes to your source code that instrument your application with the New Relic Go agent.
+In an effort to make instrumentation easier, the Go agent team created an instrumentation tool that is currently in preview.
+This tool does most of the work for you by suggesting changes to your source code that instrument your application with the New Relic Go agent.

 To get started, check out this four-minute video, or skip down to [How it works](#how-it-works).